Handling Allegations of Misconduct Policy

 Upon receiving a report, PedPer will:

-• Acknowledge receipt (where contact details are available)
+• Acknowledge receipt within 5 business days (where contact details are available)

 • Conduct an initial assessment of credibility and relevance